allanhu9/League-Stat-Tracker/README.md

 While there was some significant difficulty with getting data from Riot and working with the backend, the most difficult thing was learning the html and css to actually have the webpage have some level of presentability.
 Despite that though, there's some clipping, empty space, scalability is a nightmare (I should not have used height scaling) and it's generally pretty ugly.

-Maybe in the future i'll make a discord bot... at least that doesn't require anything other than displaying text.
+Maybe in the future I'll make a discord bot... at least that doesn't require anything other than displaying text.

 Anyway this is the form that i'll be leaving this webpage in for a while.